hallpaz/3dsystems20/docs/project.md.md

 #### Inverse Rendering

 Although we weren't much confident, we decided to run an optimization test using only the texture of the scene and the euclidean distance as error.
-As expected, this setting is not enough to make the system converge as we don't have any geometric clue to optimize for
+As expected, this setting is not enough to make the system converge as we don't have any geometric clue to optimize for.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JXh1kySJtVg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>